Symbols#

 initial (float or None, optional) –

-The starting value for the reduction.
-If None is given, the first element of the reduction is used.
+Starting value for the reduction.
+If unspecified, the first element of the reduction is used.

 Added in version 0.6.4.